shaneosullivan/rachelandgarywedding/index.md

 - The ceremony will be followed by a short drinks reception at the hotel
 - The party moves to [Robin Rise](https://goo.gl/maps/fT21DcQ49QYxPvdQ9) at 4pm, where there will be a drinks reception, food and full bar.
 The mobile bar company on site accept card or cash.
 - A DJ will perform later in the evening, and a taxi will be on call for the night to take you to wherever you are going around Kinsale.
-- There will be staff on site to help you with anything you need, including organizing taxis.
+- There will be staff on site to help you with anything you need, including organising taxis.

 ### What About Parking?

 In classic Irish style, if you've arrived at Robin Rise, you've gone too far, turn back!
-Parking will be a few metres away on the same side of the road in a well signed area, with thanks to John Barry for the loan of the field.
+Parking will be about 100 metres away on the same side of the road in the direction of Kinsale, with thanks to John Barry for the loan of the field.
 Of course if you would like to drop people off at the house you can, but there will be no parking at the house itself.

 ### Getting There